netsage-project/netsage-pipeline/website/docs/deploy/docker_install_simple.md

 ## Running the Collectors

-After selecting the version to run, you can start the two flow collectors by themselves by running the following line.
+After selecting the version to run, you could start the two flow collectors by themselves by running the following line.
 If you only need one of the collectors, remove the other from this command.

 (Or see the next section for how to start all the containers, including the collectors.)